axelitus/fuel-pkg-history/README.md

 	```
 	\Event::register(History::EVENT, array('Classname', 'method');
 	```

+Note: The recommended callback is a static method.

 Please understand the normal flow of the History class and when the Events are triggered as you may find yourself struggling while 'missing' some events.
 This can happen while extending the Controller_History as the class loads entries, recalculates pointers and pushes an entry automatically in the before() method (thus raising EVENT_ENTRIES_LOADED, EVENT_POINTERS_RECALCULATED, EVENT_ENTRY_BEFORE_PUSH, EVENT_ENTRY_PUSHED [if not ommited because of refresh] in that order from within that method) and saves entries in the after() method automatically (thus raising the EVENT_ENTRIES_SAVED in that order from within that method).